-- Q1.
-Write short notes on the following: - a) Absolute Advantage - b) Comparative Advantage - c) Opportunity Cost - Q2.
-Explain the meaning of gains from trade. - Q3.
-What are the factors that determine the gains from trade? - Q4.
-Distinguish between static and dynamic gains from trade. - Q5.
-What implications does factor-intensity reversal has for H-O Theory and factor price equalisation theorem? - Q6.
-Explain factor price equalisation theory. - Q7.
+- A. Short Answer Type Questions - Q1.What implications does factor-intensity reversal has for H-O Theory and factor price equalisation theorem? - Q2.
+Explain factor price equalisation theory. - Q3.
 What are the obstacles to equalisation of factor prices?

-- Q1.
-Explain relatively absolute and comparative advantage theory of international trade. - Q2.
+- Q2.
 Define Heckscher-Ohlin theory in detail. - Q3.
 Explain Haberler's opportunity cost theory. - Q4.
 What is meant by gains from trade?
 In what way can terms of trade indicate the gains from trade? - Q5.
 Discuss the different approaches to the gains from trade. - Q6.
 Explain the meaning of gains of trade.
-What are die factors which determine the gains from trade?
+What are the die factors that determine the gains from trade? - Q7.

-- Q7.
 What is factor intensity reversal?
 What implications does it have for H-O theory and factor-price equalisation theorem? - Q8.
 Explain clearly the Factor Price Equalisation theory. - Q9.
 "International trade in commodities is a substitute for international movement of factors of production."
+Discuss.

-Discuss. - Q10.
+Q10.
 Explain the factor price-equalisation theorem.
 What are the obstacles to the equalisation of factor prices?